meesjansen/Options_In_Simulation/README.md

 ### 📈 Tracking Error (TE) as Core Metric

-**Tracking Error (TE)** — the deviation between target and actual velocity — is the project’s central measure of control accuracy.
+**Tracking Error (TE)**, the deviation between target and actual velocity, is the project’s central measure of control accuracy.
 TE is computed continuously during evaluation, representing the robot’s ability to follow desired velocity profiles across terrains.

 | Metric | Description | Source |